Medical Demography [HS04]

-The second day will focus on summary measures that combine mortality and morbidity estimates, such as healthy life expectancies and disability-adjusted life expectancy.
-It will discuss two types of life tables that are used to this end: the Sullivan life tables, and the multi-state life tables.
-Attention is also given to assessing the effect on population health of specific diseases, such as stroke or cancer.
+The second day will focus on summary measures that combine mortality and morbidity estimates, such as health expectancies.
+Two types of life tables that are used to this end will be discussed: the Sullivan life tables, and the multi-state life tables.
+The student will become familiar with incorporating risk factor information into these models to make what-if simulations.
+In addition, on the second day a brief introduction will be given about methods to evaluate the impact of policy changes on population health.

-The third day will discuss the use of risk factor models, which are applied to assess the ways in which changes in risk factors such as smoking and overweight could affect population health.
-Examples will be based on the Dynamo model, which is a new, comprehensive model to be used in health impact assessments across Europe.
+The third day will focus on the use of more sophisticated risk factor models, which are applied to assess the ways in which changes in risk factors such as smoking and overweight could affect population health.
+Examples will be based on the Dynamo-HIA model, which is a comprehensive model to be used in health impact assessments across Europe.

 The course consists of lectures and many computer exercises.